silverstripe/cwp/docs/en/05_Releases_and_changelogs/cwp_2.6.0.md

 Upgrading to Recipe 2.6.0 is recommended for all CWP sites.
 This upgrade can be carried out by any development team familiar with SilverStripe.
 However, if you would like SilverStripe's assistance, you can request support via the [Service Desk](https://www.cwp.govt.nz/service-desk/new-request/).

+## New features

+The [release announcement](https://www.cwp.govt.nz/updates/news/cwp-2-6-has-arrived) includes the note worthy features, but be sure to review the change log for full detail.

 ### Mimevalidator is now a part of silverstripe/recipe-core

 For most CWP installations this should be a transparent change.
 However, if you changed the mimevalidator configuration,